 Advantages of all WHR Series voltage regulators include high efficiency (99% typical), high overload capacity and low impedance.
-These voltage regulators are insensitive to the load power factor or magnitude within current rating, and have little to no effect on system power factor.
-This means these regulators can be used with any load type.
+These voltage regulators are insensitive to the magnitude and power factor of the load, and have little to no effect on system power factor.
+This means these regulators can be used with any type load.